River Otters at Post Oak Creek | Wichita Mountains Refuge

 I photographed River Otters at Post Oak Creek in the Wichita Mountains Refuge.
 Playful encounters and close wildlife moments.

-A blog post describing and showing photos/video of a beaver transporting plants to its lodge, likely for repairs or food storage.
+A blog post describing and showing a photo of a beaver transporting plants to its lodge, likely for repairs or food storage.

 I took the opportunity to photograph one of the Muskrats up close.
 Though I was a bit disappointed about missing the Mink photo.